open-cluster-management-io/enhancements/enhancements/sig-architecture/76-addon-install-strategy/README.md

 	// Namespace of the placement
 	// +required
 	Namespace string `json:"space"`

-	// AddonTemplate is the template to generate ManagedClusterAddon.
-It takes effect only when creating the ManagedClusterAddon.
-If
+}

+type AddonAgentConfig struct {
-  // the setting of a ManagedClusterAddon is updated by the user, it will not be reverted to the setting here.
+	// InstallNamespace is the namespace to install the agent on spoke cluster.
-	AddonTemplate ManagedClusterAddOnSpec `json:"addonTemplate,omitempty"`
+	InstallNamespace string `json:"addonAgent"`
 }
 ```